 - Using inviting language,

-- Thought provoking descriptions of character or setting.
+- Thought provoking descriptions of characters, settings or special objects.

 Once these features have been made explicit to the children, we encourage them to generate their very own writing ideas.
 This includes strategies like: